 Turkish Airlines Jerome Jarre

 Anyone who has Instagram or Snapchat knows about Jerome Jarre.
 He partnered with Turkish Airlines, which happens to be the only international airline flying to Somalia to bring humanitarian aid to the people there.
-His plan was to fill a plane full of food and water to help the cause.
-Within the first few days, his post was reposted 83,000+ times and gained 58,000+ likes on Instagram.
-He also had the help of his influencer friends and celebrities to raise 1 million dollars in just 24 hours.
+He planned to fill a plane full of food and water to help the cause.

-3) Blog Influencers: Bigelow tea and Ashley from Cherished Bliss
+3) Blog Influencers: Bigelow Tea and Ashley from Cherished Bliss

-Their plan was to retain customers and hold their position in the tea market.
+Bigelow planned to retain customers and hold their position in the tea market.
 They decided to differentiate and adapt to the times so they partnered with lifestyle bloggers like Ashley from Cherished Bliss.
 Her blog post posted them to the top of the Google search chain when people looked them up using the right keywords.

 Conclusion: